 Relative - consumes relative amounts of ETH, e.g.: 20%.

-The difference between getMinWeiNeeded() or getTotalWeiNeed() exists only in cases when the current scheme has at least one relative receiver.
-If the scheme consists of absolute receivers only, the behavior of this two functions is the same.
+The difference between getMinWeiNeeded() or getTotalWeiNeed() exists only in cases when the current scheme has at least one relative receiver, or when minimal amount is not equal to total needed amount (absolute expense).
+If the scheme consists of absolute receivers with equal minimal amount and total needed amount only, the behavior of this two functions is the same.